keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc18-lrc-comparison.md

     * Xorbas-LRC
     * Optimal-LRC

-* LRCs
+* Types of LRCs
     * data-LRCs.
 Azure LRC and Pyramid codes are data-LRCs.
 Only the data block and local parities can be repaired locally.
-Global parities should be repaired with k blocks.
+Global parities should be repaired with *k* blocks.
     * full-LRCs.
 Xorbas, Optimal-LRC are full-LRCs.
 The glocal parities can be repaired locally as well.
-Optimal-LRC requires n mod (r + 1) != 1.
+Optimal-LRC requires *n mod (r + 1) != 1*.
 The storage overhead is slightly higher, and the code minimum distance is higher than data-LRCs.
 Gophan has provided an upper bound for the full-LRC code minimum distance, and shows that Optimal-LRC achieves this upper bound.

 * Problems
     * The comparison between code constructions is not straightforward.
-    * r (the local group size - 1) is not appropriate as a metric for the repair locality, because it's not fair for data-LRCs.
+    * *r* (the local group size - 1) is not appropriate as a metric for the repair locality, because it's not fair for data-LRCs.

 * Metrics